muratcangencturk/prompter/README.md

 If the TailwindCSS CDN is unreachable, a local copy bundled with the app is loaded automatically so the interface still looks correct.

 Example: click the **Video** icon, then press **Generate New Prompt** to create a video-related idea.
+## Automatic Deployment

+Pushes to the `main` branch are automatically deployed to GitHub Pages using a GitHub Actions workflow.
+The action installs Node dependencies, runs formatting and lint checks, then publishes the repository contents.

 ## License